pointless-lang/pointless/site/pages/stdlib/Table/index.md

 ---
-title: "Standard Library: Table"
+title: "The Standard Library: Table"
 type: module
-summary: Work with tables (data-frames).
+summary: Work with tables (data-frames)
 ---

 For more information on tables see the [language reference](/language/tables/).